PreuveAI/PreuveAI/README.md

 ChatGPT answers from model memory and tends to flatter.
 Preuve pulls live data from 60+ sources at scan time and scores 9 out of 10 ideas below the launch-ready line.

 **Can I use Preuve from Claude or Cursor?**
 Yes.
-Preuve is an official connector in the [Claude Connectors Directory](https://claude.ai/directory/preuve-ai): one click, OAuth sign-in, no key handling (requires a Preuve account with paid access).
-From Cursor, Claude Code, or any MCP client, connect to the remote MCP server at `https://mcp.preuve.ai/mcp` with an API key, or use the [HTTP Agent API](https://preuve.ai/mcp).
-Seven tools: start, poll, enrich, and export analyses, single or in batches of 10.
+Preuve is an official connector in the [Claude Connectors Directory](https://claude.ai/directory/preuve-ai): one click, OAuth sign-in, no key handling.
+Connecting works on a free account: your first two scans are free, and a deep scan spends paid quota.
+From Cursor, Claude Code, or any MCP client, connect to the remote MCP server at `https://mcp.preuve.ai/mcp` with an API key (creating one by hand needs Founder or above), or use the [HTTP Agent API](https://preuve.ai/mcp).
+Eight tools: start, poll, enrich, and export analyses, generate ideas, single or in batches of 10.

 ---